manufacturing-data-fabric/client/docs/BASIC_INTENTS.md

 * Supporting exploratory or structured semantic queries

 They’re **generic**, **composable**, and **implementation-agnostic**, which is key for maintainable tooling across different domains or ontologies.

-Would you like this turned into a Markdown doc or code docstring template?